-We have the pleasure to present you the fifth issue of the 4liberty.eu Review.
-This time, we have decided to devote our magazine to the topic of the sharing economy at large from the point of view of the Central and Eastern European states in an attempt to become a guiding light on the matter.
-Sharing is Caring!
+We have the pleasure to present you the sixth issue of the 4liberty.eu Review.
+This time, in the light of the ever-changing nature of education systems, we have decided to devote our magazine to the topic of education from the point of view of the CEE states in an attempt to provide an overview of possible solutions in this regard.